desec-io/desec-stack/docs/authentication.rst

 Delete Tokens
 `````````````

-To delete an existing token via the token management endpoints, issue a
+To delete an existing token by its ID via the token management endpoints, issue a
 ``DELETE`` request on the token's endpoint, replacing ``:id`` with the
 token ``id`` value::